visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/power-bi.md

   </div>

 :::note
 Copy the client secret value.
-You will not be able to retrieve if after you perform another operation or leave this blade .
+You will not be able to retrieve it after you perform another operation or leave this blade.
 If failed to note down the value, please repeat the step [Set up the application in Azure](#setup-the-application-in-azure) to create a new key.
 :::

 ### Configure Permissions for the Application

- The application requires some permission level actions on behalf of the user.
+ The application requires some permission-level actions on behalf of the user.
  - Go to **[Azure portal](https://portal.azure.com) > Azure Active Directory > App registrations**.
  - Click on your application and select **API permissions**.
  - Click **Add a permission**.
- - Map the permissions for the API's referring to the table below for **Microsoft Graph API , Windows Azure Active Directory API** and **Microsoft Power BI** API.
+ - Map the permissions for the APIs referring to the table below for **Microsoft Graph API, Windows Azure Active Directory API** and **Microsoft Power BI** API.

 <div class="center">
 <table>